 I am now solidly in only one sexual relationships.Others have shifted from lovers to friends, some new ones are beginning, and everything is once again fluid and uncertain.
 Creativity lives in the unknown.

 Part 1 of this talked about jealousy.
 I have found it to be entirely true that if I am solidly in myself, if I know that I am enough, that I am not broken, that I am desirable, then there simply isn’t jealousy.
-As of about a month ago, something shifted in my understanding, and my jealousy vanished.
+Something shifted in my understanding awhile back, and my jealousy vanished.
 Gone.
 It was a somatic shift, something old released, the trauma that had been creating (admittedly decreasing) feelings of not-enough is completed, and I am now myself.
 I think I understand how this happened, and if you desire this in your life, let’s talk about coaching: message me here

 I am pretty convinced that, like any relationship, being polyamorous is a crucible for refining your own self.
 The level of honesty, open communication, self-awareness, and self-work required to successfully navigate multiple loves is a high bar, and if it is true (as Somatic Experiencing Therapy posits) that since we are wounded in relationship, our healing comes in relationship, then in this case personal evolution proceeds at a 3-5x faster pace..sometimes, it’s whew, and other times, the depth of connection and love I have leaves me on the floor in gratitude.